brimdata/zed/docs/zed/api.md

 #### Index Object

-Creates an index of an object for the specified rule.
+Create an index of an object for the specified rule.

 ```
 POST /pool/{pool}/branch/{branch}/index